toitware/artemis-releases/README.md

 somewhere on your `PATH`.
 The same applies when you extract the `artemis` binary from the macOS `artemis.dmg` file.

 The Artemis command line tool is a standalone executable written in Toit.
-Use `artemis --help` for usage help.
+Use `artemis help` for usage help. help.

 ## Signing up and logging in